 I took the picture below at dusk from just outside the park at a restaurant.
 The dunes look very neat in this light; almost purple.

+After dinner at the restaurant we parked the motor home at a campground just outside the park.
+I took the picture below the next morning.
+It is of the view from the our campsite!
 As soon as the sun was up I was too.
 We drove down to the dunes where I spent some time hiking up them.
 The sand dunes are contained within the Great Sand Dunes Wilderness.

 On the way in we saw a small herd of Elk feeding in the grasslands near the dunes.